Hebe, Goddess of Eternal Youth

 Research by Hilary Alcock

 Almost definitely this is a representation of Hebe, the Greek goddess of the Prime of Life (Roman equivalent: Juventas), the youngest daughter of Zeus and Hera.
-The donor, Alderman Dawson’s notes describe her as “The Goddess of Eternal Youth”.
+In his notes, the donor, Alderman Dawson, describes her as “The Goddess of Eternal Youth”.
 She was also the cupbearer for the gods and goddesses residing on Mount Olympus, serving them sweet nectar and ambrosia at the heavenly feasts to maintain their youthfulness and immortality.
 She was a handmaiden to Hera and helped her mother to enter the royal chariot and harnessed her horses.

 She was married to the hero, Heracles, who protected Olympus and was created a demi god, and together they had two children, Alexiares and Anicetus.
 However, as a symbol of everlasting youth Hebe was considered to be a maiden goddess, despite the fact she was married and no longer virginal.
 The name Hebe comes from the Greek meaning “youth” or “prime of life”.
 She was also worshipped as a goddess of forgiveness and freed prisoners would hang their chains in the sacred sanctuary at Philius.